What to expect…

 The induction is a three-day event designed to bond students into a cohesive cohort as well as providing students with information about the programme and support services available to them during their PhD journey.
 It is held at the University of Southampton prior to first year students commencing their programme.
 Students from all years of the programme, from across the partners, are expected to attend the induction event.
 Students hosted at partner institutions will have their travel and accommodation supported by the DTP during the induction period to aid their participation in the event.

-During the first year of the studentship, students will undertake two 4-month rotations, usually but not exclusively at the same Institution from October – January and from February – May.
-If the second rotation is at a different partner the DTP will provide financial support to help with additional costs and caring responsibilities.
+During the first year of the studentship, students will undertake two 4-month rotation projects with different supervisors before selecting and commencing their substantive doctoral project.
+These rotations are usually but not exclusively at the same Institution, and take place from October – January and from February – May.
+If the second rotation project is at a different partner the DTP will provide financial support to help with additional costs and caring responsibilities.

 Students who have chosen Industry co-funded studentships will embark on their research project with the partner from the beginning, rather than after the two rotations.